We are delighted to welcome the following speakers at the REPAIR is THE FUTURE conference held on the 27th March 2020 in Leuven:

 13:30 Plenary sessions

-Rosalie Heens is a project officer at Netwerk Bewust Verbruiken.
+Rosalie Heens is a project officer at Netwerk Bewust Verbruiken (BE).
 Her focus is on social inclusion in sharing and repairing initiatives.
-She’s also involved in the Right to Repair campaign.
+She’s also involved in the Right to Repair campaign and its Flemish counterpart Recht op Repareren.

 14:30 Parallel sessions